theislab/cellrank/README.md

 ## Related packages

 If you like CellRank, check out these packages from the same authors.
-All except RegVelo are part of the [scverse ecosystem].
+Almost all are part of the [scverse ecosystem].

 | Package | Description | Reference |
 |---------|-------------|-----------|